ethereumclassic/ECIPs/ECLIPs/ECLIP-etcbyz.md

 With these arguments in place, along with precedence and expectation for other continuing and varied consensus-impacting protocol upgrades (eg soft- and hard-forks), it follows that the definition of Immutability is not extended to guarantee perfect consistency for future _behavior_ of historical account states, but only to only to guarantee the immutability of the account states themselves.

+Adding opcodes and precompiled contracts to the EVM increases its functionality (only in an extremely rare case of gross misuse would be seen to _change_ it's functionality), and should be considered a feature upgrade rather than a modification.

 ### Implementation

 Adoption of the content of this ECLIP requires a hard fork, and herein that adoption is proposed to be scheduled for block X,XXX,XXX roughly estimated to arrive _XXXX-XX-XX_.